74 Discussions from the Shrimp List

-The Shrimp List is a free, email-based, unmoderated, mailing list for shrimp farmers that distributes information posted by one member of the list to all the other members of the list.
-Anyone can use the lists to ask and answer questions, to keep participants up-to-date on a conference, to coordinate a project or to pass industry news around.
+The Shrimp List is a free, email-based, mailing list for shrimp farmers that distributes information posted by one member of the list to all the other members of the list.
+Anyone can use the list to ask and answer questions, to keep participants up-to-date on a conference, to coordinate a project or to pass industry news around.
 You don't have to participate in the discussion.
 You can just sit back and read the messages that interest you.
-Your email address is not completely exposed, so you can remain anonymous.
-On August 10, 2012, the list had 1,442 registered subscribers.

-The easiest way to get on the Shrimp List is to send an email to “firstname.lastname@example.org”.
-That's it.
-Just put the stuff in quotes where you would normally put someone's email address and you will begin receiving all the postings to the list.
+The easiest way to get on The Shrimp List is to send an email to “email@example.com”.
+That’s it.
+Just put the address where you would normally put someone’s email address, send the email with nothing else in it, and you will begin receiving all the postings to the list.

 To post a message to the list, send your email to “firstname.lastname@example.org”, and to unsubscribe from the list, send your email to “email@example.com”.

 Shrimp News International frequently summarizes discussions from The Shrimp List.
 Here is a list of most of the discussion that have been summarized:

 April 19, 2017—Five Quickie Reports from The Shrimp List• GoPro Video of Shrimp